learn-co-curriculum/dsc-intro-to-css/README.md

 * Does this menu belong in the navigation in the header?
 * Should this additional reference be an aside or a separate section?

-These questions deal with structure, hierarchy, and meaning, which are are concerns of the content layer (HTML).
+These questions deal with structure, hierarchy, and meaning, which are concerns of the content layer (HTML).

 When defining the presentation layer (CSS), here are the questions to ask
 yourself: